cactuslab/capacitor-native-navigation/packages/plugin/README.md

 pop(options: PopOptions) => Promise<PopResult>
 ```

-Pop the top component off a stack
+Pop the top component off a stack.

+See `push` for adding a component to the stack.

 | Param         | Type                                              |
 | ------------- | ------------------------------------------------- |